AlexanderSouthan/pyProtein/README.md

 as IEP, molar mass, or nitrogen content.
 * Currently implemented modifications are methacryl modifications of amino/hydroxy groups and aminoethyl modifications of carboxylic acid groups.
+* N- and C-terminal amino and carboxylic acid groups are also treated as modifications.
+I they should be taken into account for the calculations, they need to be included explicitly.
 * Other modifications must be listed with their characteristics in the DataFrame chain_modifications (see amino_acid_properties.py).
 Implemenation is rather easy.